 - (b) The agency shall state in the proposal notice the date on which and the manner in which contact was made with the primary sponsor as required in subsection (2)(d).
 If the notification to the primary sponsor was given by mail, the date stated in the proposal notice must be the date on which the notification was mailed by the agency.
-If the proposal notice fails to state the date on which and the manner in which the primary sponsor was contacted, the filing of the proposal notice under subsection (2)(a) is ineffective for the purposes of this part and for the purposes of the law that the agency cites in the proposal notice as the authority for the proposed action. - (c) If the agency proposes to adopt, increase, or decrease a monetary amount that a person shall pay or will receive, such as a fee, cost, or benefit, the notice must include an estimate, if known, of: - (i) the cumulative amount for all persons of the proposed increase, decrease, or new amount; and - (ii) the number of persons affected. - (d) If the agency proposes to adopt or amend a rule to respond to any mandates contained in a federal statute, the notice must state how the criteria in 2-1-404(2) have been applied. - (2) (a) The proposal notice must be filed with the secretary of state for publication in the register, as provided in 2-4-312.
-Within 3 days of publication, a copy of the published proposal notice must be sent to interested persons who have made timely requests to the agency to be informed of its rulemaking proceedings, and to the office of any professional, trade, or industrial society or organization or member of those entities who has filed a request with the appropriate administrative rule review committee when the request has been forwarded to the agency as provided in subsection (2)(b).
-Each agency shall create and maintain a list of interested persons and the subject or subjects in which each person on the list is interested.
+If the proposal notice fails to state the date on which and the manner in which the primary sponsor was contacted, the filing of the proposal notice under subsection (2)(a)(i) is ineffective for the purposes of this part and for the purposes of the law that the agency cites in the proposal notice as the authority for the proposed action. - (c) If the agency proposes to adopt, increase, or decrease a monetary amount that a person shall pay or will receive, such as a fee, cost, or benefit, the notice must include an estimate, if known, of: - (i) the cumulative amount for all persons of the proposed increase, decrease, or new amount; and - (ii) the number of persons affected. - (d) If the agency proposes to adopt or amend a rule to respond to any mandates contained in a federal statute, the notice must state how the criteria in 2-1-404(2) have been applied. - (2) (a) (i) The proposal notice must be filed with the secretary of state for publication in the register, as provided in 2-4-312.
+Except as provided in subsection (2)(a)(ii), within 3 days of publication, a copy of the published proposal notice must be sent to interested persons who have made timely requests to the agency to be informed of its rulemaking proceedings, and to the office of any professional, trade, or industrial society or organization or member of those entities who has filed a request with the appropriate administrative rule review committee when the request has been forwarded to the agency as provided in subsection (2)(b). - (ii) In lieu of sending a copy of the published proposal notice to an interested person who has requested the notice, the agency may, with the consent of that person, send that person an electronic notification that the proposal notice is available on the agency's website and an electronic link to the part of the agency's website or a description of the means of locating that part of the agency's website where the notice is available. - (iii) Each agency shall create and maintain a list of interested persons and the subject or subjects in which each person on the list is interested.
 A person who submits a written comment or attends a hearing in regard to proposed agency action under this part must be informed of the list by the agency.
 An agency complies with this subsection if it includes in the proposal notice an advisement explaining how persons may be placed on the list of interested persons and if it complies with subsection (7). - (b) The appropriate administrative rule review committee shall forward a list of all organizations or persons who have submitted a request to be informed of agency actions to the agencies that the committee oversees that publish rulemaking notices in the register.
-The list must be amended by the agency upon request

-1 of any person requesting to be added to or deleted from the list.
+The list must be amended by the agency upon request of any person requesting to be added to or deleted from the list.